Climate Studies Course Attribute

 Pathways to Resilience is excited to announce the newly established Climate Studies (CLI) Course Attribute.

 Already know you want to have your course considered?
-Here’s the Climate Studies Attribute course application form.
+Here’s the CLI Attribute Application Form.
 For more information, read on.

 What is an attribute?
 It’s simply a mechanism to tag courses in the Bulletin and in the registration system so that students, faculty and advisors can easily find a particular kind of course.